 Recording time frame: Select the time span within which the recordings occurred.
 The recordings within the time span will be backed up.
-Use the Apply and Clear buttons drag your mouse cursor on the schedule pane to determine the effective hours on the schedule.
+Use the Applpy and Clear buttons to determine the effective hours on the schedule.

 Connection: Select to enable the Upload limits by entering a number for the upper threshold of the bandwidth, e.g., 124 Kbps.
 Configure an upper threshold if your network bandwidth is of the concern.